swaponline/MultiCurrencyWallet/.github/ISSUE_TEMPLATE/bug-template.md

 - to
 - reproduce

-## Your system charateristics
+## Environment

+- Domain:
+- Mainnet or Testnet:
 - Browser:
 - OS:
-- Mainnet or Testnet:

 ## Does this affect atomic swap flow?